 -Brigadeiros

-In reflection, I rate this cooking class a solid 7/10.
+I rate this cooking class a solid 7/10.
 Chef Simone was an exceptional teacher who brought the class to life with her engaging anecdotes, humor, and insights into Brazilian culture.
-While I, as a hands-on learner, would have wished for more involvement in preparing the dishes, we each received a book with all the recipes, allowing us to recreate the magic in our own kitchens.
+As a hands-on learner, I would have preferred more involvement in preparing the dishes.
+We however, each received a book with all the recipes, allowing us to recreate the magic in our own kitchens.